grafana/grafana/docs/sources/administration/configuration.md

 ### content_security_policy

 Set to `true` to add the Content-Security-Policy header to your requests.
-CSP allows to control resources the user agent is allowed to load and helps prevent XSS attacks.
+CSP allows to control resources that the user agent can load and helps prevent XSS attacks.

 ### content_security_policy_template